This Week in Games - The Many Mixed Fortunes of Sony

 So, to break it down some: the PS5 Pro's three main upgrades (dubbed "the big three" by Cerny) are a bigger GPU that offers up to 45% faster rendering speeds, advanced ray tracing capabilities, and the PlayStation Spectral Super Resolution; an AI-fueled upscaling system that helps with rendering speeds.
 That last one isn't, to our knowledge, being fueled by scraped image sources (it only uses the visual data being rendered at the moment), but it sure sounds to me like a lot of "Blast Processing"—and it may as well be, because the improvements are painfully minimal.
 Sure, crowd scenes are somewhat crisper-looking when you zoom in!
 I'm sure that'll be readily apparent the next time I play Legend of Dragoon on my PS5 Pro with my nose to my TV screen.
 As many have been quick to point out, it's not a matter of us hitting diminishing returns for graphical improvements through technology—we hit that point long, long ago (arguably with the PS4/Xbone).

-Let's rip the band-aid off: Sony's asking for $700 for a PS5 Pro. $700 for positively miniscule improvements.
-The PS5 doesn't have a single game that goes anywhere near the ceiling of what the console can do, Sony's made something that offers the slightest of improvements... and they're charging the better part of a grand for it.
+Let's rip the band-aid off: Sony's asking for US$700 for a PS5 Pro.
+US$700 for positively miniscule improvements.
+The PS5 doesn't have a single game that goes anywhere near the ceiling of what the console can do; Sony's made something that offers the slightest of improvements... and they're charging the better part of a grand for it.
 And remember: even folks who want a vanilla PS5 still go through tribulations trying to get one.
-Also remember: this upgrade doesn't come with any kind of physical media drive: you have to buy that separately.
+Also remember: this upgrade doesn't come with any physical media drive; you have to buy that separately.
 It doesn't even include the godforsaken stand needed to keep this thing upright.
 That is sold separately, too.
-So when you really get down to brass tacks, you're paying USD 810 for a giant, white paperweight, plus the stand, plus the physical media drive, and all the teraflops contained within.
-This is beyond audacity, this is lunacy.
+So when you really get down to brass tacks, you're paying US$810 for a giant, white paperweight, plus the stand, plus the physical media drive, and all the teraflops contained within.
+This is beyond audacity; this is lunacy.

 While it's fun to laugh at Sony trying to retroactively unmake Concord, please do not be distracted from the fact that corpos can, and will, delete games from your console without your knowledge or consent.— BurstAngel15 (@BurstangelIn) September 11, 2024